ygidtu/trackplot/docs/command_line_usage.md

 In addition to fetch genomic feature from GTF or GFF file, Sashimi also provides a flexible way to load other features into reference track.
 And user could prepare and record custom annotation information into a config file, like this

 ```bash
 $ cat example/interval_list.tsv
 #file_location  label_of_file
 example/PolyASite.chr1.atlas.clusters.2.0.GRCh38.96.simple.bed.gz   polyAS
 ```

 Then Sashimi receive the custom annotation file with parameter `--interval`, the additional genomic features will be visualized at the reference track.

 ![](imgs/cmd/interval.png)

 ### Density plot

-density plot takes bam, bigwig or bgzipped depth file generated using samtools depth as input.
+Density plot takes bam, bigwig or bgzipped depth file generated using samtools depth as input.

-the input file list as follows
+The input file list as follows

 ```bash
 # filepath  file_category   label   color
 example/bams/1.bam bam